Sep 25, 2023

 2. Create the Online Store

-Three popular platforms are most commonly recommended for creating an online store – WordPress, a website builder,and an eCommerce platform.
+Three popular platforms are most commonly recommended for setting up an online store – WordPress, a website builder,and an eCommerce platform.

 WordPress is a free content management system (CMS).
 Its flexibility allows you to install any theme and customize it to match your brand or buy ready-made designs from third-party sources.